AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/3. Items/EXP points.md

+---
+tags: items
+type: exp
+description: "A general introduction to everything EXP-related in our game."
+---

 # General purpose and usage

 *EXP points* (or just EXP for short) are gained by the player throughout the entire time, while playing.
 They are meant to enhance player's capabilities and damage output, which should help them encounter tougher enemies and stages.